-The Earliest States Of Eastern Europe.
-2017–2018: Early forms and functions of writing.
-Editors of the volume T.V.
+The Earliest States of Eastern Europe.
+2017–2018: Early forms and functions of writing / Editor of the volume T.V.
 Guimon.
 Moscow: Dmitry Pozharsky University, 2019

 Table of contents